RizikiLily/pdsnd_github/README.md

 ### Description
 The program can be used to view the **raw data** or **analytical data** stored in **.csv files** The information is stored in 3 separate .csv files specific to Chicago, Washington DC and New York City.

+### Features
+* View data
+* Analyze data

 ### Files used
 The files include: